 This summer on SBS, join six couples from diverse backgrounds in observational documentary Marry Me Marry My Family as they navigate families and traditions on the path to wedded bliss.

-Showcasing amazing stories of cross-cultural weddings in Australia and the importance of family traditions and obligations leading up to a milestone moment, the second season of the three-part series premieres on SBS and SBS On Demand on Tuesday, 7 January.
+Showcasing amazing stories of cross-cultural weddings in Australia and the importance of family traditions and obligations leading up to a milestone moment, the second season of the three-part series is here.

-In the first episode, Fijian Indian–Australian Nandi is caught between two cultures.
+In the first episode, now streaming at SBS On Demand Fijian Indian–Australian Nandi is caught between two cultures.
 She feels the pressure juggling her father’s wishes for an extravagant three-day Hindu wedding and her Anglo–Australian fiancé Dan’s desire for a simple Aussie wedding.

 We’ll also hear of Pakistani Australian Muslim Hassan’s dilemma.
 He loves Rose, a Filipino Catholic, but his parents have already arranged his marriage to his first cousin back in Pakistan.
 Should he marry a woman he doesn’t love or disobey his parents and follow his heart?